 This ground breaking scheme made history as arguably the most significant town centre development since the town was originally mapped out by the Normans back in the 11th Century.

 The Gauntlet scooped two major awards (labc) for building and design in 2008, winning best of county, and flew the flag for Glastonbury and Mendip to win the best in the west, beaten only by the new Wembley stadium in the Nationals in London.

 A spokesperson said: "Several planning applications were made to bring about permanent change to the town of Glastonbury, offering a new dimension and an added tourist attraction creating a larger sustainable trading area."

 On the opening of The Gauntlet on July 4th 2007, a member of the crowd stated that he had lived in Glastonbury, man and boy for over 60 years and cannot remember any development that could rival the Gauntlet.

 The Gauntlet dressed in gold and black is simply stunning, a beautiful creation and wonderful addition to the town, its uniqueness has attracted tourists from all over the world and also endeared the new Harry Potter enthusiasts.

 Doug Hill concluded: "The Gauntlet has become a real asset to the town of Glastonbury, which has been embraced by the local community and treasured by the tourists.
-We are undoubtedly one of the most frequently photographed parts of Glastonbury as people from all around the world flock to see us."
+We are undoubtedly one of the most frequently photographed parts of Glastonbury as thousands of tourists from all around the world flock to see us."

 Download an information leaflet here.